Dahimi/OllamaForge/tasks/TASK_TEMPLATE/README.md

 # Task Name

 ## Overview
-Brief description of what this specialized LLM does and its primary use case.
+Brief description of what this specialized OllamaForge model does and its primary use case.

 ## Model Details
 - Base Model: [e.g., Gemma, Llama, etc.]